WSUD - WSU First-Year Seminar: Education

 WSUD 102A.
 First-Year Seminar: Superheroes Go to School (3).

-General education introductory course.
+General education social and behavioral sciences introductory course.
 Designed for freshmen/first-year students.
 Includes examinations of common superhero attributes and narratives, specifically in school or educational settings.
 Content is applied to projects related to personal development, synergetic collaboration, service outreach, and strategic preparation for ongoing learning and growth.
 Course includes diversity content.

 WSUD 102B.
 First-Year Seminar: Race and Ethnicity in Modern America (3).

-General education introductory course.
+General education social and behavioral sciences introductory course.
 Examines race as a fundamental part of American life and society.
-Discusses race as a result of how people divide and categorize themselves and others based on physical differences, which then take on nonphysical meanings (intelligence, worth, morality).
+Discusses race as a result of how people divide and categorize themselves and others based on physical differences which then take on nonphysical meanings (intelligence, worth, morality).
 Students are asked to think and talk about how the concept of race has played a role in their own lives and formative years, as well as to reflect on scholarship on race and current debates/dilemmas.
 Course includes diversity content.